HOCKULUS/SatisfactorySync/README.md

 The script was simply packaged with iExpress for easier handling.*

 2. run & Connect to FTP File Server: \
+It may be necessary to create a new game in order to avoid mixing up saved game data.
 ![grafik](https://user-images.githubusercontent.com/49371920/235236998-3f07b8c9-5030-4fc4-a02e-2cb85f21ff27.png)

 3. Select Folder in SaveGames: \